Luke-Wilson/mura-impersonate-nuxt/README.md

 # mura-impersonate-nuxt
+A package that allows a Mura super user to impersonate other Mura users.

+## Before you start
+Create a Mura-Nuxt project by following the instructions at https://github.com/murasoftware/mura-nuxtjs-decoupled.git

+Once you have your Mura-Nuxt implementation working, you can follow the below steps.

 ## Getting started
 1. Install mura-impersonate-nuxt into your nuxtjs directory
 ```
+cd /path/to/nuxtjs
 npm install --save mura-impersonate-nuxt
 ```

-2. Unzip the nuxtutils.zip into your mura directory
+2. Download the tarball and extract it into your mura directory
 ```
-unzip command goes here
+cd /path/to/mura
+tar xvzf /path/to/file/nuxtutils.tar
 ```

-3. Adjust the CFMLServlet in your web.xml to include the custom API paths.
-Add this line: `<url-pattern>/nuxtutils/index.cfm/*</url-pattern>`:
+3. Adjust the CFMLServlet in your web.xml to include the custom API paths by adding this line: `<url-pattern>/nuxtutils/index.cfm/*</url-pattern>`:

 ```
 <servlet-mapping>